-29. Disruptions - the Fire Alarm (General Fire Regulations Apply)
+28. Disruptions - the Fire Alarm (General Fire Regulations Apply)

 A fire alarm does not happen often, but you need to know how to deal with the situation just in case.
-As the Lead invigilator, here is what needs to be done:
+As the Lead/Support Invigilator (Lead), here is what needs to be done:

 - Make a note of the time. - Instruct all candidates to stop writing, leave their question papers and belongings in the venue and exit the building quickly, calmly and silently. - Inform the sub-office.
-Examinations Office staff, sub-office staff and examination Marshals will join you to help supervise the candidates and will organise re-allocation to another venue if necessary. - Observe the candidates closely and ensure examination conditions are maintained.
+Examinations staff, Supervisors and Marshals will join you to help supervise the candidates and will organise re-allocation to another venue if necessary. - Observe the candidates closely and ensure examination conditions are maintained.